Mental Health Practitioner Manager/AMHP

 At the Royal Borough of Kensington and Chelsea, we are committed to putting local people at the heart of every decision we make.
 While much of our population is thriving in this incredible borough, there are inevitably those who need a little more support, and as such, we are determined to best address their needs through shared resources and expertise with our friends at Westminster City Council.
 Our resulting joined-up health and social care services are something of which we are immensely proud, particularly as our colleagues share our determination to support every individual’s independence and wellbeing.
 And mental health crises occur, we are ready to step in to protect the wellbeing of everyone involved.

-Deputising for the Manager of the Service, you will be at the heart of our determination to deliver an exceptional mental health service.
-Taking responsibility for a defined caseload of service users who have complex mental health needs, you will oversee the work of a number of AMHP’s, handling urgent Mental Health Act assessments, and making sure that referrals are triaged, prioritised and dealt with appropriately.
-With every day presenting you with new challenges, you’ll be working with some of the locality’s most vulnerable individuals as you address safeguarding issues, so you will tackle everything from risk assessments through to supporting court proceedings.
+The Role: Deputising for the Manager of the Service, you will be at the heart of our determination to deliver an exceptional mental health service.
+This is a non-case holding role however, you will oversee the work of a number of AMHP’s, handling urgent Mental Health Act assessments, and making sure that referrals are triaged, prioritised and dealt with appropriately.
+With every day presenting you with new challenges, you will be working with some of the locality’s most vulnerable individuals as you address safeguarding issues, so you will tackle everything from risk assessments through to supporting court proceedings.
 Crucially, you will ensure that the service is safe for both residents and AMHPs, and with the flexibility to support the Police, A&E and other colleagues in their duties as you respond to emerging and evolving situations, you will be capable of working well under pressure.

-This role brings a huge degree of responsibility, but with the backing of a stable, friendly and highly supportive team, you will find an exceptional opportunity to embrace the latest developments in practice.
+This role is a non-case holding role with a vast degree of responsibility, but with the backing of a stable, friendly and highly supportive team, you will find an exceptional opportunity to embrace the latest developments in practice.
 This is particularly relevant as this forward-thinking team have access to a healthy training budget and collectively, they are keen to continue improving their skills, knowledge and capabilities.